EE (telecommunications)

-EE is a British national mobile network operator and internet service provider, which is a brand within the BT Group.
-EE is the second-largest mobile network operator in the United Kingdom, with 26.1 million subscribers as of September 2021.
+EE Limited (formerly Everything Everywhere Limited) is a British mobile network operator and internet service provider, and a brand of BT Consumer, a division of BT Group.
+It was established in 2010 and is the second-largest mobile network operator in the United Kingdom, with 21.2 million customers as of September 2022.

-The company was formed as Everything Everywhere in 2010 as a joint venture between Deutsche Telekom and France Télécom (now Orange S.A.).
-In October 2012 it was rebranded to EE concurrently while launching the UK's first 4G mobile network.
-It was acquired by BT in January 2016 and has been part of BT's consumer division since April 2018, operating under three brands: BT, EE, and Plusnet.
+It was originally formed in 2010 as a 50:50 joint venture between Deutsche Telekom and France Télécom (now Orange S.A.) following the merger of T-Mobile UK and Orange UK, their respective businesses in the UK; the former brands were phased out in 2015.
+The name was shortened to EE when the company concurrently launched the UK's first 4G mobile network in 2012.
+EE was acquired by BT in 2016 and became a new consumer division within the wider group.